Everything You Should See & Do at Adelaide Fringe Festival 2025

 Vardon Avenue Street Party

 There’s no Fringe without the infamous Vardon Avenue Street parties!
-A staple soiree in East End throughout summer, Vardon Avenue will once again be closed off to pedestrians only, with tables and chairs spilling out onto the street for alfresco sips all weekend long.
-Whether you’re grabbing a bottle of a South Australian wine from East End Cellars, popping over to Rundle Street for a frozen Espresso Martini from Society Bar or enjoying a bite to eat at Mother Vine, there’s no better way to soak up the electric atmosphere.
+A staple soiree in East End throughout summer, Vardon Avenue will once again be closed off to pedestrians only on weekends, with tables and chairs spilling out onto the street for alfresco sips and DJ sets.
+Whether you’re grabbing a bottle of a South Australian wine or an Aperol spritz from East End Cellars or enjoying a bite to eat at Mother Vine, there’s no better way to soak up the electric atmosphere.
 A pre-show feed or a post-show treat, we’ll see you on the street!

 Friday to Sunday from February 21st